teleclimber/jsonapirouter/README.md

 ## Includes

-Now that requests are dispatched to a handler, the next problem is minimizing code duplication for handling included resources.JSON:API handlers are prone to duplicate code, because all handlers for types that are related to another type may have to load that related type.
+Now that requests are dispatched to a handler, the next problem is minimizing code duplication for handling included resources.
+JSON:API handlers are prone to duplicate code, because all handlers for types that are related to another type may have to load that related type.

-`jsonapirouter.Includes` can
+`jsonapirouter.Includes` can:

 - determine which resource ids need to be included based on the requests parameters and the value of `jsonapi.Document.Data`
 - hold on to Resources that have been loaded from the DB so they can be included automatically if required